makersacademy/acebook-rails-template/README.md

     * Rubocop
     * Simplecov

 By the end of this sprint we had completed all user stories so far.
-The only features we were not able to implement were:
+The only features we were not able to implement were
    * Users cannot add a blank post
    * Posts can have line breaks
    * Simplecov

+Day 1: Al & Katie / Ant & Bene
+Day 2: Al & Ant / Bene & Katie

 # Sprint 3